FNS-Division/inframapdatabase/README.md

 ##  Overview

 This project provides a suite of Python scripts and configuration files for managing a database of telecommunication infrastructure information.
-It allows you to create and interact with a database schema designed to store data on Point of Interest (POI) locations, cell sites, transmission nodes, costs and mobile coverage.
+It allows you to create and interact with a MySQL database schema designed to store data on Point of Interest (POI) locations, cell sites, transmission nodes, costs and mobile coverage.

 The included scripts handle: